-The article below appeared in the July 2015 issue of Natural Medicine:
+The article below appeared in Natural Medicine:

 Research conducted in Singapore in 2014 and analysed by the Centre for Evaluation and Assessment at the University of Pretoria has shown that concentration in children may be achieved naturally without the administration of a pharmaceutical drug.
 The study measured the improvement in cognitive skills of 27 English-speaking schoolchildren in Singapore, aged 10 to 12, after they had attended a condensed 15-hour, five-day training programme in cognitive skills compiled by the South African reading and learning clinic, Edublox.

 Sponsored by natural medicines company, Flordis SA, the study tracked the performance of 27 learners before and after they had completed the intensive cognitive training programme.
 Their results were compared with those of a control group of 25 children of the same age, who also participated in the pre- and post-performance tests, but without exposure to the training in between.

 The test results of the 27 trained students showed a significant improvement in concentration, or focused attention, with virtually no change in the control group.

 The participants’ concentration was assessed using a Cambridge Brain Sciences online test called ‘Feature Match’ which rated how quickly they were able to identify between a series of complex and similar images.

 ‘Everything children learn and do at school requires sustained concentration of at least 20 minutes, and the ability to then re-focus on the same thing again,’ says Susan du Plessis, educational programme director of Edublox.